BYD Q4 net surges on asset sale, outlook seen tough

-BEIJING (Reuters) - BYD Co Ltd (1211.HK) (002594.SZ), a Chinese carmaker backed by U.S. billionaire Warren Buffett, reported a jump in fourth quarter net income due to an asset sale, but full year earnings plunged on weak car sales, according to its annual report.
+BEIJING, March 25 (Reuters) - BYD Co Ltd , a Chinese carmaker backed by U.S. billionaire Warren Buffett, reported a jump in fourth quarter net income due to an asset sale, but full year earnings plunged on weak car sales, according to its annual report.

 Analysts believe BYD faces a tough 2012 mainly because its core auto business lags many of its domestic rivals amid a market slowdown.